christianfosli/wsl-copy/README.md

 ## Description

-Enables yanking text from vim to windows clipboard on Windows Subsystem for Linux, using the commands `wy`, and supporting standard vim operands like `wyaw` to yank a word.
+Enables yanking text from vim to windows clipboard on Windows Subsystem for Linux.

+Use the command `wy` from visual mode, or from normal mode with standard vim operands like `wyaw` to yank a word, etc.

+Technically what happens is we create a temp file /tmp/vimBuffer that we yank into, and then we send the file contents to clip.exe

 ## How to install

-This plugin can easily be installed, either with vim 8's native packages, or using the package manager of your preference.
+This plugin can be installed with vim 8's native packages, or using the package manager of your preference.

 ### Installation with vims native packages support